Martin-Nemecky/simple-banking/README.md

 ![relational model](./images/relational_model.png)

 ### Queries
+- I use SQL for querying the PostgreSQL database, which has couple of specifics (e.g. keyword `LIMIT`).
+- I assume that the balance table stores the snapshots of values that principal (jistina), interest (úrok) and fee (poplatek) have at the end of each day.
+So the end of the month values are stored in the record with date e.g. `2025-01-31`.
+- The amount of accounts receivable is calculated as `principal + interest - fee`.
+- I assume that each of the variables (principal, interest, fee) has non-negative value.

 #### Query 1
 Select all clients with principal (in all of their accounts) higher than some number **C** at the end of the month.